Joseph P. Kennedy Sr.: Marriage and children

-As Kennedy's business success expanded, he and his family kept homes around Boston, New York City, the Cape Cod peninsula, and Palm Beach.
+As Kennedy's business success expanded, he and his family lived in increasing prosperity in Massachusetts, New York, around Washington, D.C., London, as well as the French Riviera.
+Their two permanent homes were located in Hyannis Port, Massachusetts, and Palm Beach, Florida.

 Kennedy engaged in numerous extramarital relationships, including relationships with actresses Gloria Swanson and Marlene Dietrich and with his secretary, Janet DesRosiers Fontaine.
-His relationship with Swanson, whose personal and business affairs he managed, was an open secret in Hollywood.
+He also managed Swanson's personal and business affairs.

 Lobotomy of Rosemary Kennedy

 When Rosemary Kennedy was 23 years old, doctors told Joseph Kennedy Sr. that a form of psychosurgery known as a lobotomy would help calm her mood swings and stop her occasional violent outbursts.
 (Accounts of Rosemary's life indicated that she was intellectually disabled, although some have raised questions about the Kennedys' accounts of the nature and scope of her disability.)
 Rosemary's erratic behavior frustrated her parents; her father was especially worried that she would shame and embarrass the family and damage his political career and that of his other children.
 Kennedy requested that surgeons perform a lobotomy on Rosemary.
 The lobotomy took place in November 1941.
 Kennedy did not inform his wife about the procedure until after it was completed.
 James W. Watts and Walter Freeman (both of George Washington University School of Medicine) performed the surgery.

-The lobotomy was a disaster.
-It left Rosemary Kennedy permanently incapacitated.
+The lobotomy was a disaster, leaving Rosemary Kennedy permanently incapacitated.
 Her mental capacity diminished to that of a two-year-old child; she could not walk or speak intelligibly and was incontinent.
 Following the lobotomy, Rosemary was immediately institutionalized.
 In 1949, she was relocated to Jefferson, Wisconsin, where she lived for the rest of her life on the grounds of the St. Coletta School for Exceptional Children (formerly known as "St. Coletta Institute for Backward Youth").
 Kennedy did not visit his daughter at the institution.
 In Rosemary: The Hidden Kennedy Daughter, author Kate Clifford Larson stated that Rosemary's lobotomy was hidden from the family for twenty years.
 In 1961, after Kennedy suffered a stroke that left him unable to speak, his children were made aware of Rosemary's location.
 The lobotomy did not become public knowledge until 1987.
 Rosemary Kennedy died from natural causes on January 7, 2005, at the age of 86.

-Dr. Bertram S. Brown, director of the National Institute of Mental Health who was previously an aide to President Kennedy, told a Kennedy biographer that Kennedy referred to Rosemary as mentally retarded rather than mentally ill in order to protect his son John's reputation for a presidential run.
-Brown added that the family's "lack of support for mental illness" was "part of a lifelong family denial of what was really so".Kessler, pp. 252–253.
+Dr. Bertram S. Brown, director of the National Institute of Mental Health who was previously an aide to President Kennedy, told a Kennedy biographer that Joseph Kennedy referred to Rosemary as mentally retarded rather than mentally ill in order to protect his son John's reputation for a presidential run.
+Brown added that the family's "lack of support for mental illness" was "part of a lifelong family denial of what was really so".